-- Protects the State Transportation Trust Fund (STTF) and the Transportation Disadvantaged Trust Fund from efforts to reduce or divert funds. - Offers incentives for employers that reduce peak-hour demand by allowing off-peak commuting and telecommuting options to employees. - Increases MPO/TPO involvement in growth management, mobility planning and visioning activities to promote a stronger linkage between land-use, transportation and economic development. - Increases the percentage of the state transportation capacity program allocated to non-SIS highways and transit programs in order to improve mobility on regional and metropolitan area transportation facilities. - Requires TPO concurrence for public-private partnership agreements related to the lease or sale of transportation facilities that are publicly owned and operated within metropolitan areas and any subsequent modifications to such agreements. - Provides mandatory funding for driver education programs in high schools. - Changes the Consultants' Competitive Negotiation Act (CCNA) to allow agencies to introduce a "best-value" option that considers cost as a factor when selecting a firm.
+- Fully restores the budget authority for the Commission for the Transportation Disadvantaged (CTD). - Protects the State Transportation Trust Fund (STTF) and the Transportation Disadvantaged Trust Fund from efforts to reduce or divert funds. - Offers incentives for employers that reduce peak-hour demand by allowing off-peak commuting and telecommuting options to employees. - Increases MPO/TPO involvement in growth management, mobility planning and visioning activities to promote a stronger linkage between land-use, transportation and economic development. - Increases the percentage of the state transportation capacity program allocated to non-SIS highways and transit programs in order to improve mobility on regional and metropolitan area transportation facilities. - Requires TPO concurrence for public-private partnership agreements related to the lease or sale of transportation facilities that are publicly owned and operated within metropolitan areas and any subsequent modifications to such agreements. - Provides mandatory funding for driver education programs in high schools. - Changes the Consultants' Competitive Negotiation Act (CCNA) to allow agencies to introduce a "best-value" option that considers cost as a factor when selecting a firm. - Indexes local option fuel taxes to keep pace with inflation.